jrocarlos/33120A/README.md

 # 33120A
-Procedure to automate Keysight/Agilent/HP 33120A signal generator calibration with Metcal software calibration.
+Procedure to automate Keysight/Agilent/HP 33120A signal generator calibration with Met / Cal Fluke software calibration.

 To use this calibration software, Fluke Corpotarion's Metcal Calibration Software is required.